KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\filters.py:69`

 **Description**:
-The `set_status` method is likely designed to update or modify the status of leads based on specified filters and a key within the context of a CRM system, specifically for managing and organizing lead information in the EeazyCRM application.
+The `set_status` method in the `EeazyCRM` application is likely used to update or set the status of a lead based on certain filters and a key.
+This method is probably called by other methods or functions within the CRM application that handle lead management.

 ---